jkguzzo/comp423-course-notes/docs/tutorials/go-setup.md

 ```

 This will execute the compiled binary, and you'll see the output ```Hello COMP423``` in your terminal, just like with the ```go run``` command.
 However, now that you have the binary, you don't need to rerun ```go build``` unless you make changes to your source code.
 Simply executing ```./hello``` will run your program.

+**Add a conclusion paragraph of some sorts, and also encourage the user to play around with their program, changing Hello COMP423 to their name or something**

+**Lastly, consider adding keyboard shortcuts for users which could make the tutorial a bit easier**